wujekbogdan/map_of_science/README.md

 ### Prerequisites

 1. Required: [Node.js@^22](https://nodejs.org/en/download/)
-2. Required: [npm](https://www.npmjs.com/get-npm) (Node Package Manager), which comes with Node.js.
+2. Required: [pnpm](https://pnpm.io/) package manager.
+You can either install it globally or follow the Corepack setup instructions below to let Node.js manage it for you.
-3. Optional: [nvm](https://github.com/nvm-sh/nvm) for managing Node.js versions.
+3. Optional: [nvm](https://github.com/nvm-sh/nvm) or [fnm](https://github.com/Schniz/fnm) for managing Node.js versions.
 4. Optional: [Docker](https://docs.docker.com/get-docker/) for running the application in a container.

 You can verify the installation by running in the command line: